-Repair of nasal fracture involves nasal bone osteotomy which is actually a very controlled technique of re-braking the nose, followed by straightening the bone, and finally splinting it until it heals straight.
+Repair of nasal fracture involves nasal bone osteotomy which is actually a very controlled technique of re-breaking the nose, followed by straightening the bone, and finally splinting it until it heals straight.
 Sometimes it is necessary to fill in a dent on the nasal bridge with onlay cartilage graft and/or spreader cartilage graft.

-Nose fracture not only involves injury to the nasal bone but also to the nasal septum (cartilage framework) which can result in nasal septal deviation.
+Nose fractures not only involves injury to the nasal bone but also to the nasal septum (cartilage framework) which can result in nasal septal deviation.
 Deviation of nasal septum can severely impair a person’s ability to breathe through their nose.
-This makes evaluation and treatment of nasal fracture complex with the facial plastic surgeon paying attention not only to the appearance of the nose but also the underlying cartilaginous framework of the nose.
+This makes the evaluation and treatment of nasal fracture complex with the facial plastic surgeon paying attention not only to the appearance of the nose but also the underlying cartilaginous framework of the nose.

-To repair the broken and deviated nasal septum plastic surgeons in Beverly Hills usually make an incision inside the nose, on the nasal septum, and remove the crocket part of the septum.
+To repair a broken and deviated nasal septum plastic surgeons in Beverly Hills usually make an incision inside the nose, on the nasal septum, and remove the crocket part of the septum.
 This procedure is called a Septoplasty which can be combined with other rhinoplasty techniques to further strengthen and straighten the septum.
 In these instances a cartilage graft from the septum or ear cartilage is used as a “spreader graft” or “strut graft” to reinforce the weak or deviated septum.
 A septoplasty is often combined with a Turbinectomy which removes the enlarged inferior nasal turbinate that worsens nasal airway obstruction.